 So I’ve read “Jesus Calling” by Sarah Young every day since fall of 2015.
-And I still do.
+And I still do. (**I wrote this in 2016 and no longer read Jesus Calling.
+However, God did allow this to be used as a tool in my life at that time**).
 It’s written like Jesus is talking to you.
 That really helped me read the Bible like God is talking to me, and not just some random people.
 Before I read it every day I pray, “Holy Spirit come and give me the eyes to see, the ears to hear, and the heart to learn all that you have to teach me today.
 Open my mind to understand the scriptures.”
 I pray for deeper dependence on, and greater awareness of God.
 I cling to the promises.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.
 I will be found by you,” declares the Lord, “and will bring you back from captivity.” –Jeremiah 29:11-14a

 “Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.” –Deuteronomy 31:6

 All of Romans 8.
 No condemnation.
 Works all things for good.
 Nothing can separate us from His love.

 Often my daily devotional will lead me to verses.
 I read the verses in the Bible, not on my phone, and I’ll linger on surrounding verses.
 I pray that God guides me, and He usually does.
 Straight to the passage I need.

 Also the Psalms.
 Those always help.
 The 30’s and 40’s.
 Emotional and deep.
 But truly they are all good.